 If you feel anxious or depressed for an extended period or your symptoms can’t be self-managed talk to your GP.
 The Samaritans helpline is available 24 hours a day, 365 days a year, for people who want to talk in confidence.
 Call 116 123 (free).

 Getting regular exercise is not only good for your body but your mind too.
-Getting active can help lower anxiety, stress and can help you think more clearly.
+Getting active can help lower anxiety and stress and can help you think more clearly.
 Remember as a Southwark resident you can take advantage of our free gym and swim offer.
-For more information on how to sign up and when the offer is available, take a look at our website.
+Find out how to sign up and when the offer is available.

-If the gym isn’t for you then there are plenty of parks across the borough with a variety of different activities on offer.
+If the gym isn’t for you, there are plenty of parks across the borough with a variety of different activities on offer.